Sakrac/Step6502/README.md

 The project was built using Microsoft Visual Studio 2015 Community Edition with C++ and MFC installed, which can be downloaded from:

 https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx

+##Fixes

+* Added Breakpoint View, Added copy to clipboard, Accept "Cancel" to be selected in dialogs.